Karma-vibhanga, Deeds and their Results

 On the left we do have an inscription, and I dare say we would never have known what it was meant to be without it.
 It reads pūrvābhijñā, deep knowledge of former (lives).

 The last two results of giving a bell are in fact mentioned in our text.
 Above the relief on the right is written: bhogī, one having wealth, and that is exactly what we see in the scene below, which has the usual array of signifiers.

 Above the scene on the left is the word svargga, heaven.
 Although we do see a great spreading tree, it is rather different from other scenes of heaven in which kinnaras sit near the tree.
 Here the central characters themselves sit under the tree, and we may not have known this was heaven without the inscription to guide us.

 What are the ten virtues of giving clothes.
 It is said: One has soft skin.
 One has smooth skin.
-Dust does not stick to the cloth on his body.
+Dust does not stick to the cloth or his body.
 One is endowed with conscience and shame.
 One is pleasant looking.
 One has abundant clothing.
 One receives clothes and spreadings that are delicate.
 One has great wealth.
-One is reborn in heaven.
-In a short while one attains final Nirvāṇa.
+One is reborn in the heavens.
+One quickly attains final Nirvāṇa.

 135. By Giving Clothes one becomes Handsome

 We can hardly make out what is being offered in the scene on the right, and might have guessed something else, but the inscription reads: vastra-dāna, giving clothes.
 A brahmin sits under a tree and a devotee kneels at his feet.

 The inscription reads: prāsādika, handsome.
 It is synonymous with priya-darśana, pleasant looking.
 We may not have guessed it though from the panel itself, as it looks more like a scene of great wealth.

 136. Great Wealth